DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 - Are any links to other files absolute or relative (i.e., are links to other files/directories replicated as  absolute throughout the script)?

-# Key clarifications to get from researcher
+# Key clarifications to get from the researcher

 Are all the used packages openly available?
 And if so where?
 (It can be a researcher’s website, but ideally  other more general sharing platform, such as CRAN or GitHub.)
 If the files are not in CRAN, GitHub, or other  publicly available site, please include the source code for the packages.